GigaDarchia/DjangoProject/README.md

   - `media` - Directory that contains project media files

 - `order/`
+  - `models.py` - Contains the cart model.
   - `urls.py` - Contains the URL declarations for the order app.
   - `views.py` - Contains the views for the order app.
+  - `signals.py` - Contains the signal that assigns a newly registered user a cart.

 - `store/`
   - `models.py` - Contains the models for the store app.
   - `urls.py` - Contains the URL declarations for the store app.
   - `views.py` - Contains the views for the store app.

+- `user_app`
+  - `models.py` - Contains the custom user model.

 ## Setup